 How Read Time data is displayed

-Once Read Time events are recorded, the Read Time view is immediately calculated and displayed on the email report.
-The
+Once Read Time events are recorded for an email you've sent with Bananatag, Read Time is immediately calculated and displayed on the email report, showing which portion of opens resulted in the email being glanced, skimmed, or read:

 What’s required to capture Read Time data